Subhajitb17/Project---Products-Management/README.md

   totalItems: {number, mandatory, comment: "Holds total number of items in the cart"},
   totalQuantity: {number, mandatory, comment: "Holds total number of quantity in the cart"},
   cancellable: {boolean, default: true},
-  status: {string, default: 'pending', enum[pending, completed, cancled]},
+  status: {string, default: 'pending', ,
   deletedAt: {Date, when the document is deleted},
   isDeleted: {boolean, default: false},
   createdAt: {timestamp},